Use Logical Chess Opening Strategy

 Develop your chess opening strategy where you will prepare your troops for the ensuing battle.
 Open so that you can utilize your growing prowess as a chess tactician

 There are a number of things to consider for chess opening strategy.
 Firstly rapid development of our pieces is crucial.
 Piece mobility is also critical.
 It is important to post your pieces to good squares in as few moves as possible to maximize their power.
 Any move that also frustrates your opponent from achieving the same ends is very worthwhile.

 It is vital to mobilize the pieces swiftly.
-Knights and bishops should be posted to advantageous squares.
-The king needs to be castled to safety.
-Rooks should gravitate toward the central files, though remaining on the backrow.
+Knights and Bishops should be posted to advantageous squares.
+The King needs to be castled to safety.
+Rooks should gravitate toward the central files, though remaining on the home rank.